 A good article addressing national trends is a 2016 Pew Article.
 That article had stated:

 Laws that encourage shared parenting may sound “seductive” to state lawmakers, but they often force families into bad situations, said Maritza Karmely, a professor at Suffolk University Law School in Boston.
 Bar associations, judges and lawyers have come out against some of the proposals.

 “A presumption is a pretty radical step,” Karmely said.
 “That assumes that shared parenting works for most families, and I think that is an enormous assumption.”

-We have nationally seen “red-states” tend to award equal parenting time.
-For example, in Wisconsin there is a provision that there is a rebuttable presumption that the parties will not be able to cooperate regarding decision making issues in cases of domestic abuse.
-But Wisconsin the law provides that each parent shall have regularly occurring, meaningful periods of physical placement with each parent.
-The Wisconsin provision is not a presumption of equal placement.
+We have nationally seen “red-states” trend to award equal parenting time.
+Consider a state that is more purple than Illinois: Wisconsin.
+Wisconsin has the caveat containing a rebuttable presumption that the parents will not be able to cooperate regarding decision making issues in domestic abuse cases.
+But Wisconsin law provides that each parent shall have regularly occurring, meaningful periods of physical placement with each parent.
+Yet the Wisconsin provision is not a presumption of equal placement.

-Even before the 2021 bill, I had predicated that we would continue to see a push for this one-size-fits-all “solution.”
+Even before the bills presented in 2021 through 2023, I had predicated that we would continue to see a push for this one-size-fits-all “solution.”

 A December 2017 Washington Post article summarized:

 The legal push for custody arrangements follows years of lobbying by fathers’ rights advocates who say men feel alienated from their children and overburdened by child-support obligations.
 This movement is gaining new traction with support from across the political spectrum, as more lawmakers respond to this appeal for gender equality and, among some conservatives, the frustration of a newly emboldened constituency of men who say they are being shortchanged.

 The well-balanced Post article also stated: